 You can find lots of bargains in January!
 It’s smart to hold off and buy what is on sale!

-This month your best buys will be…
+This month, your best buys will be…

-When the weather gets cold soup is on our menu!
+When the weather gets cold, soup is on our menu!
 We eat it for dinner and the leftovers for lunches.

-January is a great month to start planning a trip for the coming year!
-A weekend getaway or a cruise or a trip to far-flung places.
+January is a great month to start planning a trip for the coming year.
+A weekend getaway, a cruise, or a trip to far-flung places.
 It’s fun to experience new places and see new things!

 I love to travel by train!
 It’s so romantic!
 So I’m hoping Bobby will say yes to a trip out west by rail!